mbtaco/discord-ai/README.md

 **⚠️ Important**: Use Railway's **pgvector template**, not regular PostgreSQL, for vector similarity search functionality.

+**💡 Tip**: After deploying commands, restart your Discord client to see slash commands immediately instead of waiting up to 1 hour.

 ## 📊 Key Capabilities

 ### Server Context Awareness